 - Thread your beading needle with a generous wingspan of thread and knot the end of the thread.

 - Now that you have the structure started, you can anchor the cord ends to the macramé board about an inch apart with pins.
-This will prevent help you with even spacing and prevent the cords from twisting.
+This will help you with even spacing and prevent the cords from twisting.
 You can adjust this as you go, if needed.

 - Pick up 2 seed beads and insert the needle through the opposite cord straight across from the thread exit point.
 Pull the thread through until the beads fit snugly.

-- You will build these rows adding one beads at a time until the triangular section of seeds beads equals the width of your focus beads, so you will need to know when to stop!
+- You will build these rows adding one bead at a time until the triangular section of seeds beads equals the width of your focus beads, so you will need to know when to stop!
 My focal beads are 6 seed beads wide, so that is how many rows I will stitch.

 - Insert the needle near the last seed bead row you exited and travel the needle inside the cord until it reaches the correct exit point for your focal bead.
 Pick up a focal bead and stitch through the opposite cord, keeping the bead level.